Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 I wanted to explain all that to show people what's happening.

-One of the is your core message and we need to shore it up.
+So all of this is very vulnerable is one of the is your core message and we need to shore it up.

-Well, there's things that are natural and things that are man made and are man caused.
+Well, there's things that are natural and things that are man-made and are man-caused.

-So I think the highest priority and probably easiest to fix is to go protect us against solar weather.
+So I think highest priority and probably easiest to fix is to go protect us against solar weather.

 So this is like a 200-year storm.

-Uh, there was a Carrington level event.
+There was a Carrington level event.

 It's called Carrington.